 The center typically features recreational activities, fitness classes, and opportunities for socialization, allowing seniors to connect with each other and stay active.
 Additionally, the facility may offer resources like assistance with meal programs, transportation services, and information on health and wellness, helping seniors navigate their needs in a supportive environment.

-Next time I drive by, I’ll see things in a different light.
+Next time I drive by this address, I’ll see things in a different light.
 It was once the location where my family and I rested our heads for a few nights, with the late Truman and Barb Terrell doing the same.

 It’s also the spot where a wayward golf ball came down on top of our car.
-That perfectly round indenture in the HHR roof serves as a reminder that not all golfers are on the same level as an Arnold Palmer or Tiger Woods.
+That perfectly round dent in the roof serves as a reminder that not all Havasu golfers are on the same level as an Arnold Palmer or Tiger Woods.